thorgate/django-project-template/README.md

     ```

-It will ask you a few questions, e.g. project's name.
+It will ask you a few questions, e.g. project's name, python version and so on. **For a reference of all the configuration options** see [CookiecutterVariables.md](./CookiecutterVariables.md) file.

 To create isomorphic single-page application set `frontend_style == spa`.
 Then separate node application will be created supported by [Razzle](https://razzlejs.org/)

 After generation completes, **you should deactivate virtual environment for cookiecutter**,